The verdict

 What AI consistently says

-- +Excellent performance in light drizzle and high humidity
+- +Excellent grip activation in high humidity and passing rain

 What AI doesn't mention